Pyramus and Thisbe: Ovid

-Origins
+Origins and other versions

 Ovid's is the oldest surviving version of the story, published in 8 AD, but he adapted an existing aetiological myth.
 While in Ovid's telling Pyramus and Thisbe lived in Babylon, and Ctesias had placed the tomb of his imagined king Ninus near that city, the myth probably originated in Cilicia (part of Ninus' Babylonian empire) as Pyramos is the historical Greek name of the local Ceyhan River.
 The metamorphosis in the primary story involves Pyramus changing into this river and Thisbe into a nearby spring.
 A 2nd-century mosaic unearthed near Nea Paphos on Cyprus depicts this older version of the myth.
 This alternative version also survives in the progymnasmata, a work by Nicolaus Sophista, a Greek sophist and rhetor who lived during the fifth century AD.

+Ovid's rendition of the tale seems to have been inspired by an earlier genre of Greek tragic love stories in which a woman is killed accidentally or indirectly by a man, and following that he dies or commits suicide in grief; such examples include Anthippe and Cichyrus and Cyanippus and Leucone.